 Life altering decisions were going to be made in the next three months that had no specific rhyme or reason as we by faith were just following an admonition like that of Abraham who “went, not knowing” (Hebrews 11:8).
 We began to prepare to sell our home, quit my employment, uproot the family, and face the obstacle of not having any concept of what we were beginning and how it might end.
-The small miracles in the beginning; a single parent gave us her $600 Christmas bonus; another single parent gave us a ring she had found and was unable to locate the owner and we pawned it for $200.00; our church in Tulsa believed in the passion and vision and donated $1400 and free use of the church truck to get our family and belongings moved.
+The small miracles in the beginning; a single parent gave us her $600 Christmas bonus; another single parent gave us a ring she had found and was unable to locate the owner and we pawned it for $200.00; our church in Tulsa believed in the passion and vision.
+They donated $1,400 and gave us free use of the church truck to get our family and belongings moved.
 And so, with $2,200 cash, our 3 youngest children, and a pocket full of Bible promises, we went.

 During the month of May our family and single parents from our church would come to the property to clean windows, scrub floors and do what could be done, without utilities turned on, to clean the main lodge building.
 My employer guaranteed me a part-time position to represent them in Arkansas and Missouri; we collected my 401(k) and arrived in Rogers, Arkansas on June 5, 1989.
 The work continued to turn on utilities, connect stoves, clean out commodes, wipe down moldy doors, paint some rooms, and figure out how to get the spring water pumps to send water to the lodge.
 We worked in a building without air conditioning, ceiling fans, or refrigerators during the first months, but it did not deter our resolve to begin Restoration Village.
 There was no appropriate zoning of the new project and no idea of how we would sustain the property in the future.
 It was one day at a time.